readium/architecture/other/W3C/audiobooks.md

 **Mapping:**

 *   the W3C @context property is ignored, the Readium @context property is static
-*   the W3C "conformsTo" property value is tested: if its value corresponds to an audiobook, the Readium "metadata/@type" property value is set to "https://schema.org/Audiobook", else it is set to "https://schema.org/CreativeWork" (this is a generic fallback).
+*   the W3C "conformsTo" property value is tested: if its value corresponds to an audiobook, the Readium "metadata/@type" property value is set to "https://schema.org/Audiobook"; else the W3C "type" property value is tested: if its value corresponds to an audiobook, the Readium "metadata/@type" property value is again set to "https://schema.org/Audiobook"; else it is set to "https://schema.org/CreativeWork" (this is a generic fallback).
+*   the "type" property is not mapped to the Readium manifest.

 ## Identifiers